 How to participate

 Join the re:vision initiative by replicating an impactful finding from an image-related fMRI study using the LAION-fMRI dataset.
-Accepted participants will be part of the consortium paper and are eligible for prizes.
+Accepted participants will be given the chance to be part of the consortium paper and are eligible for prizes.

 Consortium authorship

-All team members who submit a valid report are co-authors on the re:vision consortium paper.
+All team members who submit a valid report will be given the chance to be co-authors on the re:vision consortium paper.

 Cash prizes